-Digital Rail Revolution: What are the top five trends in rail digitalisation?
+Digital Rail Revolution: What are the top five trends and challenges in rail digitalisation?

 ABOUT THIS WEBINAR:

-There are many trends in rail digitalisation – but which are the most important and how will they impact the rail sector as we know it?
-What ways do these trends aid in rail operation and maintenance?
+There are many trends and challenges in rail digitalisation – but which are the most important and how will they impact the rail sector as we know it?
+What ways do these trends and challenges aid in rail operation and maintenance?

 Incorporating discussions such as:

 - Cyber security – with the wide-spread use of IoT, how can operators and authorities protect themselves and their customers?